malashevskyi/get-image-data-tool/README.md

 - [link](https://get-image-data.web.app/examples/context.getImageData/) (48 FPS on my computer) with context.getImageData
 - [link](https://get-image-data.web.app/examples/imageDataTool/) (60 FPS on my computer) without context.getImageData, it is just an image array with coordinates which I obtained with this tool.

 When I use `context.getImageData()` Sometimes FPS sags even if I want to get `1px`.
-More problem if I need to get data from several images, or I use several canvases or use routing.<br>
+More problem if I need to get data from several images, or I use several canvases or use routing.

 As far as I understood it very much depends on how much RAM you have.

-I was very surprised that the situation changed a lot when I added another 8gb of memory (before was 16gb) Then I tested a small image (44 particles) on my old very weak laptop with 4gb of memory:
+I was very surprised that the situation changed a lot when I added another 8gb of memory (before was 16gb)

+Then I tested a small image (44 particles) on my old very weak laptop with 4gb of memory:
 - 38-40 FPS with context.getImageData(); (44 particles)
 - 60 FPS just array with coordinates; (44 particles)